Madagascar Visa on arrival

 Madagascar Visa on arrival for East Timor citizens

-East Timorese citizens must obtain a visa before travelling to North Macedonia.
-North Macedonia Tourist visa is required for East Timorese citizens.
-With this visit visa stay is usually short with a period of 90 days.
-Applicant is not required to be present when applying for North Macedonia Tourist visa.
-A total of 5 documents are required for applying North Macedonia Tourist visa.
-You can find North Macedonia visa exemptions.
+East Timorese citizens can apply for a visa on arrival when travelling to Madagascar.
+Madagascar Visa on arrival is available on arrival for East Timorese citizens.
+With this visit visa stay is usually short with a period of 90 days and visa expires in 90 days.
+Applicant is required to be present when applying for Madagascar Visa on arrival.
+A total of 2 documents are required for applying Madagascar Visa on arrival.
+You can find Madagascar visa exemptions.

-Do you need a visa to go to North Macedonia from East Timor?
+Do you need a visa to go to Madagascar from East Timor?

-Yes, North Macedonia Tourist visa is required for East Timorese citizens.
-East Timorese passport holders need to apply for a tourist visa at the embassy.
+No, Madagascar Visa on arrival is not required before travelling to Madagascar for East Timorese citizens.
+East Timorese passport holders have to apply for a tourist visa on arrival.